omniscale/imposm-changes/README.md

 Uses an limitations
 -------------------

-Imposm-Changes only imports OSM change files (.osc.gz) and not complete planet datasets.
+Imposm-Changes imports planet dumps and extracts (.osm.pbf), diff files (.osc.gz) and changeset files (.osm.gz).
-You won't be able to construct the geometry of ways or relations if they were only modified or deleted.

-You will typically use the ``changes_bbox`` option to monitor a region/country extent.
-This allows you to monitor the changes of the last few weeks with moderate server requirements (only a few GB disk).
+It should work for whole planet imports but is not optimized for.
+You will typically use the ``changes_bbox`` option to monitor a smaller region/country extent.
+This allows you to monitor the changes of the last few weeks with moderate server requirements.

 Installation